6 Electricity Saving Tips for Pennsylvania Small Business OwnersMay 21st, 2015

 One of the leading causes of wasted electricity amongst small businesses in Pennsylvania is lighting in unused areas.
 If you have a back office, employee bathrooms, or another part of your business that goes unused for long periods of time, consider installing light motion sensors.
 Doing so will reduce electricity consumption and ultimately help save money on your bottom line.

-5. Install ENEGY STAR® certified products
+5. Install ENERGY STAR® certified products

 Making a commitment to ENERGY STAR certified products means the electrical devices your business uses are more energy efficient.
 According to Green Mountain Energy, ENERGY STAR devices use 10 – 50 percent less electricity than standard models.